iankelk/iankelk.github.io/blog/2024-03-21-chickens/index.md

 </details>

-### Despite LLMs appearing to think like people, the need for a stochastic chicken is an argument for why they don't
+### Despite LLMs appearing to think like people, the need for a stochastic chicken is an argument for why they don't.

 The use of the chicken in LLMs indeed highlights a fundamental difference between how these models generate text, and how humans think and produce language.